JJ/hoborg/text/text.md

 did have some sort of midget legs at the beginning, but they made him, er, it, a piece of larry on stilted legs so they were ripped of and substituted by this bogie rigged from, gee, I really don't know.
 A toy train?
 A streetcar?
-But the wheels, they had real tyres on them, lest it could move only on rails.
+But the wheels, they had real tres on them, lest it could move only on rails.
 Come to think of it, I'll have to patch them, they seem the worse for wear now...